 According to the HES count, there are about 36 buildings including what may be houses, barns and byres, often associated with small enclosures which may be kail-yards.

 The remains of the houses are likely to be 18th to 19th century construction.
 Other structures may include a kiln-barn, byres and other storage barns.
 The houses were substantially built, had rounded corners, and were probably cruck-framed and hip-roofed.

 But the settlement is likely to be much older and there is evidence of older buildings in and around the post medieval village.
 The author, MEM Donaldson, who lived for many years at Sanna, considered Bourblaige to be the site of Muribulg, where the ‘Annals of Tigernach’ record a battle between the Picts and Dalriads in 731AD.
-Certainly, the clachan itself is very old, and both site and surrounding area – much of it outside the scheduled area – have evidence of many older buildings.
+Certainly, the settlement itself is very old, and both site and surrounding area – much of it outside the scheduled area – have evidence of many older buildings.

 There appears to have been Iron Age activity too.
 To the northwest of the settlement’s site is this conical hill.
 Its flanks have evidence of the intensity of farming activities, and, near the summit, there are the remains of a pre-clearance sheep fank, but the area is also recorded as a hill fort, and a further fort lies nearby to the east.